pLabarta/decred-writings/Buy Decred FAQ - Coinmonks.md

 ## Is Decred's blockchain secure?

-Hybrid PoW + PoS leverages the power of PoW while enhancing security with an additional layer operated by DCR holders who stake their DCR to buy tickets.
+Hybrid [Proof-of-Work mining](https://docs.decred.org/mining/overview/) + [Proof-of-Stake voting](https://docs.decred.org/proof-of-stake/overview/) leverages the power of PoW while enhancing security with an additional layer operated by DCR holders who stake their DCR to buy tickets.
 In every block, five tickets are selected to vote, and their input is required to create the next block.
 Stakeholders review the work of miners block by block, making secret or selfish mining impossible without controlling many tickets.

 ## Why not just PoW?

-The hybrid system allows Decred to be **fork-resistant** and twenty times **more expensive to attack** than PoW networks.
+While Decred's [hashrate keeps growing](https://explorer.dcrdata.org/charts?chart=hashrate&zoom=ip4ojk00-k1jxqtc0&bin=day&axis=time), having a hybrid system allows Decred to be **fork-resistant** and twenty times **more expensive to attack** than PoW-only networks.

 Having a **Proof-of-Stake** system also enables built-in **formalized governance** that allows changing the consensus rules while avoiding hard forks.
-And the **decentralized Treasury** allows developers to focus on their agenda and not third-party interests.
+And the **decentralized Treasury** enables developers to focus on developing a **secure store of value**. and not third-party interests.

-Decred can ignore the noise and **focus on** developing a **secure store of value**.

 ## How is Decred development funded?